ibm-cloud-docs/account/iam-service-roles.md

 | ----- | :----- |
 | Administrator | As an administrator, you can perform all platform actions based on the resource this role is being assigned, including assigning access policies to other users. |
 {: row-headers}
-{: caption="Platform roles - IBM Cloud Activity Tracker with LogDNA" caption-side="top"}
+{: caption="Table 110.
+Platform roles - IBM Cloud Activity Tracker with LogDNA" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="logdnaat"}
 {: class="simple-tab-table"}